EXECUTIVE COUNCIL

 Secretary-Treasurer & NCFL National Tournament Director

-Roland is a proud alum of WACFL.
+Roland is a proud alum of WASDL.
 He competed in Debate, Congress, and Speech at Mt.
 Vernon High School, and then in Debate at George Mason University.
-He has served as Coach or Assistant Coach at Mt.
-Vernon HS, Woodbridge SHS, and Hayfield Secondary.
-He has served WACFL as the Vice-President of LD Debate, League President, and has been the Secretary/Treasurer of WACFL since 1998.
+He has served as a Coach or Assistant Coach at Mt.
+Vernon High School, Woodbridge High School, and Hayfield Secondary.
+He has served WASDL as the Vice-President of LD Debate, League President, and has been the Secretary/Treasurer of WASDL since 1998.
 He has served NCFL on their Executive Council, including as NCFL’s President, and has been the NCFL National Tournament Director since 2006.

 Policy Debate Vice President